 Bankruptcy

-If you file for bankruptcy, the IRS will be prohibited from pursuing collection on back taxes if the bankruptcy court issues an automatic stay.
+If you file for bankruptcy, in federal court, the IRS will be prohibited from pursuing collection on back taxes if the bankruptcy court issues an automatic stay.
 You can expect the suspension to remain intact from the time the bankruptcy case commences until six months after it ends.

 Filing an Appeal/Lawsuit

-Did you receive a tax bill from the IRS that you disagree with?
+Did you receive an income tax bill from the IRS that you disagree with?
 Filing an appeal can also extend the statute of limitations.

 Offer in Compromise